zainabdhaif/GATHR-react-front-end/README.md

 <!-- The project can be viewed [here]() <br/> -->
 The project plan can be viewed [here](https://trello.com/b/qLPNSX4N/gathr)

+<p align="center"><b>User Stories</b></p>

+1. As a user, I want to view all events.
+2. As a user, I want to view event details.
+3. 3.
+As a user, I want to book events.
+4. As a user, I want to cancel my booking.
+5. As a user, I want to edit my bookings.
+6. As an admin I want to be able to set a ticket prices, even details, locations, dates and times, and other relevant information.
+7. As an admin I want to be able to track event registrations.

 ## Technologies used
 - React
 - JSX